 levels to connect and expand the farm to school movement, which has grown from

-51 State Leads, a 17-member advisory board and thousands of farm to school supporters.
+51 State Leads, an advisory board and thousands of farm to school supporters.

 NFSN was launched in 2007 by a collaborative of more than 30 organizations seeking

 to shape the burgeoning farm to school movement.
 Initially led by staff from the

 Community Food Security Coalition (CFSC) and the Urban & Environmental Policy